xaviero98-stack/AWS/Lab Stock price forecasting/README.md

 But since the database will empty:

 ![MY IMAGE](Captura%20de%20pantalla%202025-07-05%20112455.png)

+# Create a crawler to scan S3 files

 We need to also add a crawler to scan the S3 data with predicitions and prices which will, in turn, create the table in the database with that hosts the metadata gathered by the crawler, here are shown the steps and exact confs for the crawler: